kubewarden/rfc/rfc/0022-policy-lifecycle.md

 - A `Policy` specifies the desired state of a policy.
 - One or more `PolicyRevisions` with `enabled` set to `true` represent the active policies currently served by the Policy Server.
 - A `PolicyRevision` with `enabled` set to `true` and `policyGeneration` matching the current generation of the `Policy` represents the desired state of the policy within the Policy Server's evaluation environment.
-- `PolicyRevisions` with `enabled` set to `false` represent previous states of the policies, retained for potential rollback scenarios.
+- `PolicyRevisions` with `enabled` set to `false` represents previous states of the policies, retained for potential rollback scenarios.

 When a new Policy is created, the controller will create a new `PolicyRevision` resource with the policy content and set the `enabled` field to `true`.
 Additionally, the controller will add a `kubewarden.io/policy-server` label to the `PolicyRevision` to filter the policies for a specific Policy Server.